gitlabhq/gitlabhq/doc/development/ee_features.md

   pragmatic to just change the method in place since conflicts resolution should be trivial in this case.
 Use your best judgement!

-When prepending, place them in a `/ee/` sub-folder, and wrap class or module in `module EE` to avoid naming conflicts.
+When prepending, place them in the `ee/` specific sub-directory, and wrap class or module in `module EE` to avoid naming conflicts.

 For example to override the CE implementation of `ApplicationController#after_sign_out_path_for`: